 What Can be Improved

-Gestational Surrogacy is now a recognized, legitimate method of fertility treatment.
-However, one should remember that the laws governing surrogacy and the compensation of Surrogates vary from one state to another and from one country to another.
+Gestational surrogacy is now a recognized, legitimate method of fertility treatment.
+However, one should remember that the laws governing surrogacy and the cost of Surrogate Mothers vary from one state to another and from one country to another.
 According to an article published in the journal Human Reproduction, surrogacy should be examined again.
 The journal also mentioned that some global criteria of surrogacy need to be drawn up.
 These criteria should address the legal aspects, as well as medical and mental concerns.
 It would go a long way in normalizing surrogacy as a viable family building option for people all around the world.

 Advances in Fertility Treatment

 Think about the wonderful technology that has enabled doctors to foster life in this way.
-In the most common type of Surrogacy (Gestational Surrogacy), selflessness on the part of the sperm and Egg Donors and the Surrogate mom’s altruism combine to produce a new life in the Gestational Carrier.
+Out of different types of surrogacy processes, in the most common type of surrogacy, that is, gestational surrogacy, selflessness on the part of the sperm and Egg Donors, and the Surrogate mom’s altruism combine to produce a new life in the Gestational Carrier.
 Needless to say, the baby has no biological ties with the Gestational Carrier.
 A few months after, the Intended Parents receive the best gift in the world.
 Not to mention, the credit goes to the miracle of modern medicine and advances in fertility technology.